China says foreign press welcome, as some media outlets excluded from key event

 “Using media access as a tool to punish journalists whose coverage the Chinese authorities disapprove of is a gross violation of the principles of press freedom.”

-The Beijing bureau chiefs at the Economist and Financial Times both confirmed to Reuters that they had not received invitations.
-The New York Times had applied for and not received an invitation, a spokesperson said in an email.
+The Beijing bureau chiefs at the Economist and Financial Times both confirmed that they had not received invitations.

 “We are disappointed that we were denied access to President Xi’s press conference.
 The BBC will continue to report fairly and objectively on the stories of China,” the BBC said in a statement.